Yuhigawa/SkyTvMovieTracker/README.md

 ## Sky Tv Movie Tracker

-#### Whitelist a movies and before it start broadcasting on one of Sky Tv channel; a notification will appear showing which time and channel the movie is broadcast.
+#### Whitelist movies and before it starts to broadcast on one of Sky Tv channel; a notification will appear showing which time and channel the movie will broadcast.

 ##### You can test it out with: